 Explore the work responsibilities of a certified substance abuse counselor.
 Learn about academic and licensing requirements in addition to necessary skills, job outlook and salary to determine if this is the right career for you.

-Counselors help clients understand the nature of substance abuse and modify their addictive behaviors to break the cycles of dependence.
+Certified substance abuse counselors help clients understand the nature of substance abuse and assist them in modifying their addictive behaviors to break the cycles of dependence.
 Professionals in substance abuse counseling and therapy also work with friends and family of addicted individuals.
-Certified substance abuse counselors are in much demand in nursing, health care, psychology, social work, criminal justice, college counseling and youth services.
+They are in much demand in nursing, health care, psychology, social work, criminal justice, college counseling and youth services.

 Most states require certified substance abuse counselors to have a master's degree in counseling, undergo two years of supervised clinical experience and pass either a National Certified Counselor exam or a state-administered exam.
 Certified substance abuse counselors are often licensed by a different agency than other counselors.
 Candidates should check with state and local governments and national certification organizations to determine which requirements might meet their career goals.
 A few states will license high school graduates upon completion of a 12-month program, but job opportunities are restricted.
 Some employers offer on-the-job training, or assist interested candidates in obtaining a master's degree.